On a Snowy Afternoon in Illinois

 New sledding techniques emerged, looking like a mashup of surfing and snowboarding, with a few spectacular spills for good measure.
 Judging by the shrieking laughter, “sledding chicken”, one child flying downhill while another walked up the same path, was clearly the most effective way to have fun.

 A walk through the woods followed, then the collective decision that it was officially too cold to stay out any longer.
 Hot chocolate waited inside, already poured, marshmallows floating on top.
-Three cousins, one from Minnesota, two from Wisconsin, came tumbling and laughing through the door, red cheeked and smiling, followed by their Grandpa Michael, also red cheeked and smiling.
+Three cousins, one from Minnesota, two from Wisconsin, came tumbling and laughing through the door, red cheeked and smiling.
+Followed by their Grandpa Michael, also red cheeked and smiling.

 But his smile was different.

-Michael’s came from a new learning of how to relax.
-From playing hard with grandchildren without a quiet voice in the back of his mind reminding him of unread emails or unanswered texts.
-From discovering the discipline of being fully present, laughing without glancing at a clock, enjoying the moment exactly as it was, with the people he was sharing it with.
+It came from playing hard with grandchildren without a quiet voice in the back of his mind reminding him of unread emails or unanswered texts.
+This day’s smile came from discovering the discipline of being fully present, laughing without glancing at a clock, and enjoying the moment exactly as it was, with the people he was sharing it with.

 That kind of smile is earned.
 And on this cold Illinois afternoon, it warmed my heart.
 After years of pushing to reach this stage in life, these early days of retirement sometimes still surprise me.
-The difference is real.
-The days we once imagined now exist, and they’re gentler.
+The difference is real, because the days we once imagined now exist.
+We find them gentler.
 Concerns remain, but they’re no longer shaped by clients, deadlines, or expectations that don’t belong to us.
-There is room now for play, for travel, for prayer, for attention to the things long postponed.
-These moments arrive without being crowded out.

 Until Next Time,